Esri/utility-network-properties-extractor/README.md

 **The source code was written against Pro SDK 2.7**.
 If using an earlier release, you may have to comment out some sections of code that were introduced at Pro SDK 2.7.

-## Instructions

-1. Fork and then clone the repo.
-2. Run and try the samples.

 ## ArcGIS Pro SDK Resources

 [Pro SDK Community Samples](https://github.com/esri/arcgis-pro-sdk-community-samples)